top of page

 The Misfits Remedy E-book.jpg

 How does a cosy Sunday dinner in a small English commuter town between three middle aged women turn into the perfect murder spree?
 Eve, Dorothea, and Penny decide to take matters into their own hands after incredible tragedy at the hand of conman, Martin Cole.
 As the public swings between fear of the so-called Vigilante Killer and glee that these fraudsters are receiving their just desserts, will detective Mike Nash and police be able to solve the case?
 Do they even want to?
-A gripping yet humorous book of crime fiction by author Fiona J Roberts.r own text and edit me.
-It's easy.
+A gripping yet humorous book of crime fiction by author Fiona J Roberts.

 Joanne, known as Jojo, is the youngest child of the Rushton family.
 She is blonde and petite and the rest of them are stocky and dark haired.
 She is clever and the rest of them are not.
 She wants to escape from her humble beginnings and make a new life, but they just won't let her.When she enters into a relationship with a handsome doctor, Miles, the thought of him meeting her deadbeat family results in her taking drastic action.
 Having rid herself of one impediment, another arises.
 Miles' family are also dysfunctional, only in a different way.
 Further steps, however unpleasant, must be taken.Jojo will do anything to get the life that she wants.